solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

 </Project>
 ```

-The extra `PackAsTool` to `Version` tags are required fields while the `Title` to `PackageTags` are useful to help describe the package in NuGet and help get it discovered.
+The extra tags from  `PackAsTool` to `Version`  are required fields while the `Title` to `PackageTags` are useful to help describe the package in NuGet and help get it discovered.

 **Packaging and Installation** ⚙